 When you use multiple access points, it is better if adjacent access points use different channels to reduce interference.
-The recommended channel spacing between adjacent access points is four channels (for example, use Channels 1 and 5, or 6 and 10).
+The recommended channel spacing between adjacent access points is four channels (for example, for the 2.4 GHz radio band, use Channels 1 and 5, or 6 and 10).